Get Started

 }

-Note: In the app build.gradle file, make sure that your project is using supported Java 8 language features like below
+In the app build.gradle file, make sure that your project is using the supported Java version like below.

 android {